 A critical take on European Parliament's ITRE committee report on the Data Governance Act.
 The report adopted by the ITRE committee represents the negotiation mandate for the trilogue negotiations.

-As part of the EDRIgram of July, we publish a blogpost on the current state of things concerning the Data Governance Act proposal.
+As part of the EDRIgram of July, we published a blogpost on the current state of things concerning the Data Governance Act proposal.
 We stress the importance of safeguarding GDPR provisions in the DGA to ensure legal certainty concerning the governance of personal data.
 Likewise, we highlight the missed potential of “data cooperatives” in the Data Governance Act to give rise to collective data governance mechanisms.

-The Governments of Austria, Denmark, Finland and the Netherlands – self-proclaimed “Friends of the Data Economy” – send a working paper to the Slovenian presidency on the Data Governance Act.
-The four countries have formulated common proposals to improve the final text ahead of the Council compromise proposal.
-These amendments aimed to “contribute to a flourishing and responsible data economy”, constitute the only public document so far that represents Member States’ position on the Data Governance Act.
+The Governments of Austria, Denmark, Finland and the Netherlands – self-proclaimed “Friends of the Data Economy” – sent a working paper to the Slovenian presidency on the Data Governance Act.
+The four countries have formulated common proposals to improve the final text ahead of the Council compromise proposal, including amendments aimed to “contribute to a flourishing and responsible data economy.”

 In this policy brief, we present five issues related to the proposal for the Data Governance Act (DGA) that are crucial to achieve the policy goal of building Data Commons in the European Union.